spring-attic/aws-maven/README.md

 AWS_ASSUME_ROLE_NAME=session-name-for-role
 ```

-If you want to use different filename / path for your config file you, can use
+If you want to use different filename / path for your config file, you can use
 `S3_MAVEN_CONFIG_FILE=<path-to-your-config-file>` environment variable.